Model Versioning & Experiment Tracking with MLflow

 Promotion is a decision, not a default

 This is the heart of it.
-A newer model is not automatically a better model, so "promote" can't mean "promote the latest."
+A newer model isn't automatically a better model, so "promote" can't mean "promote the latest."
 It means: the challenger only takes the production alias if it beats the current champion on a metric that matters.
 Lower MAE is fewer dollars of error, so that's our gate.

 # registry/promote.py